justinhj/minbpe-cc/README.md

 6 hours for full training?
 then  11137719, 9702736, 9322647

+May 5th 2024

+After some optimization on the C++ side ran a comparative test of Karpathy's train.py with shakespeare.txt:

+minbpe-cc/train 32.859 seconds
+minbpe/train/.py 157.96 seconds

 ## TODO Notes and C++ related

-* WIP Move towards building as a library with examples
 * TODO Use a nested namespace called detail to hide non public implementation details
 * TODO Use zip/tail to simplify the tricky pair iterator logic and see if it impairs performance
 * TODO add urls as a valid input for the training data
-* DESIGN look at C++ 23 `flat_map` to make an ordered container for the merges so they can be saved in order
+* DONE optimize sorted output by using a vector containing each pair and a pointer to the map key/value
+* DONE Move towards building as a library with examples

 ### Optimizations

+#### Training

-When calculating the most frequent pair can you track the changes iteratively
+* TODO When calculating the most frequent pair can you track the changes iteratively in a map instead of doing the actual swaps in a big vector